GPS waypoints and routes and Grid References for Round Rotherham

 whether Anquet reads the files properly.

 Courses for Garmin Forerunner.
 Right click on link and Save As Target...
 Make sure (a) you remember where you saved it and (b) you have the latest version of Training Center – there was a major upgrade recently (2011).
 Then import the Course file into Training Center select File /'Import to Current user account' / Courses, and from the drop down menu at the bottom of the dialogue box select Garmin Courses .crs Browse to find the file you downloaded, and import it.
 You should get a page showing Courses on the left, and on clicking the + see Stages 1 to 8 (or Tracks 1a to 8).
 Click on each in turn to see the course on the display.
 In Training Center, File / Click on Send To Device (obviously with the device plugged in!) for each stage.
 You want to Sent Courses to the device, preferably selecting just the Round Rotherham sections.
 Select the 8 sections (The Send to Device icon is next to the Download History icon, the first 2 on the task bar), assuming you downloaded the .crs file.
 This file has the course, not the waypoints (you will have a breadcrumb to follow on your forerunner - I trust).
 I believe that's what's meant to happen, and it has been reported to have worked.
-Alternative version as a single track rather than split into stages (by request).
+Alternative version as a single track rather than split into stages (by request) - not updated for 2018, contact me if you require this format.

 Alternative formats for Forerunner .tcx .hst Warning - if you use either of these formats, back up the history on Training Center first.
 They could overwrite your existing data on Training Center.
-These have not worked for me, though and are big file (500 kbytes).
+These have not worked for me, though and are big files (500 kbytes).

 Having loaded the .crs (forerunner) RRR route into Garmin Training Center, I am perplexed to see the trace displaced 100 m ESE – a datum problem I guess; WGS84 v.
 OS nat grid and others.
 This difference may also apply for other formats.
 I will be investigating this (not for the first time).